octane23/CASE-STUDY-1/README.md

 ### HTTPS implementation <a name="subparagraph27"></a>

 ### Cookie Poisoning <a name="subparagraph28"></a>
+Do not allow user input to control cookie names and values.
+If some query string parameters must be set in cookie values, be sure to filter out semicolon's that can serve as name/value pair delimiters.

 ### Potential XSS <a name="subparagraph29"></a>
+Validate all input and sanitize output it before writing to any HTML attributes.

 ### Information Disclosure <a name="subparagraph30"></a>
+Remove all comments that return information that may help an attacker and fix any underlying problems they refer to.

 ### Web Server Allows Password Auto-Completion
 Add the attribute 'autocomplete=off' to these fields to prevent browsers from caching credentials.